rclone/rclone/docs/content/commands/rclone_serve_sftp.md

-You must provide some means of authentication, either with --user/--pass, an authorized keys file (specify location with --authorized-keys - the default is the same as ssh) or set the --no-auth flag for no authentication when logging in.
+You must provide some means of authentication, either with --user/--pass, an authorized keys file (specify location with --authorized-keys - the default is the same as ssh), an --auth-proxy, or set the --no-auth flag for no authentication when logging in.

 Note that this also implements a small number of shell commands so